grisselfaura/Gris_MS4_project/README.md

 ### Travis Continuous Integration
 In addition to the automated testing files, I used Travis CI for Continuous Integration testing of my code.

+- Feature work
+Test coverage percent validation based on threshold for the development process.
+Developers create a feature branch and then they push the code to the remote branch for review but an automatic process check that the result of running the coverage process flood-fill the set requirements.

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>